Locally conformally Kahler manifolds admitting a holomorphic conformal flow: Holomorphic conformal flows on LCK manifolds

 {\bf Proof} Let $\omega_0$ be the Gauduchon Hermitian form associated with $\omega$.
 It is a Hermitian form which is conformally equivalent to $\omega$ and satisfies $dI d(\omega^{n-1})=0$, where $n = \dim_\C M$.
 As shown in \cite{_Gauduchon_1984_}, such a form always exists, and is unique up to a constant.
 The constant can be chosen in such a way that $\int_M \omega^n_0=1$, and in this case $\omega_0$ is preserved by any conformal holomorphic diffeomorphism.

 This implies that $\omega_0$ is $\rho$-invariant.
 Let $G$ be the closure of $\rho(\R)$ in the group of all holomorphic isometris of $M$.
 Since this group is a compact Lie group (see {\em e.g.} \cite{_Myers_Steenrod_}), $G$ is also a compact Lie group, which is obviously commutative, hence isomorphic to a torus.
 Choosing an appropriate 1-dimensional subgroup in $G$, we arrive in the situation described by \cite{_OV_Automorphisms_}: $M$ is equipped with a holomorphic action of a circle, which lifts to non-isometric homotheties of its K\"ahler covering.
-From \cite[Theorem 1.8 ]{_OV_Automorphisms_}, we now obtain that $M$ admits an automorphic potential.
-By \ref{_confo_then_Z_Theorem_}, the monodromy group of $M$ is $\Z$. \endproof
+From \cite[Theorem 1.8 ]{_OV_Automorphisms_}, we now obtain that $M$ admits an automorphic potential. \endproof

 \ref{_automo_pote_from_confo_Corollary_} can be used to give a characterization of LCK manifolds with automorphic potential.

 \theorem Let $(M, I, \omega)$ be a compact LCK manifold.
 Then the following assertions are equivalent. \begin{description} \item[(i)] $M$ admits an automorphic potential. \item[(ii)] The complex manifold $(M,I)$ admits an LCK metric $\omega'$ with same monodromy, and a conformal flow of holomorphic diffeomorphisms of $(M,I,\omega')$, which is lifted to a flow of non-isometric homotheties of the K\"ahler covering $(\tilde M, \tilde \omega')$ of $(M,\omega')$. \end{description}